 In the film, Edison and his wife communicate with each other by tapping out Morse code.
 In the movie this is presented as a charming endearment, but in fact Thomas A. Edison was so deaf that the only way he and his wife could talk was by tapping Morse code on each other's hands.

-The World Premiere for this film in Edison's hometown of West Orange, New Jersey, serves as the backdrop for the mystery novel, 'Dead at the Box Office' by John Dandola.
+The World Premiere for this film in Thomas A. Edison's hometown of West Orange, New Jersey, serves as the backdrop for the mystery novel "Dead at the Box Office" by John Dandola.
 The novel explains in great detail how M.G.M. went about planning and carrying out the festivities.

 This film was first telecast in Philadelphia Friday 27 September 1957 on WFIL (Channel 6); in San Francisco it first aired 9 September 1958 on KGO (Channel 7) and New York television viewers got their first look at it 11 February 1959 on WCBS (Channel 2), but in Los Angeles its premiere telecast did not take place until Sunday 9 October 1960 on KTTV (Channel 11).